Mr. Toad's Wild Ride: 1983 version (Disneyland)

 The interior of Toad Hall, seen from the queue shortly before boarding.

 Guests enter a re-creation of Toad Hall, passing by artistic works commemorating characters from the film.
 A large mural shows the adventures of Toad and his motorcar, foreshadowing various scenes in the ride.
 This mural has a hidden reference to Walt Disney and his love for trains in the form of a train named "W.E.D.
 Rail".
 Guests hop aboard miniature, early 1900s (decade)-era, multicolored motorcars.
 The name of one of the characters from the film (Mr. Toad, Toady, Ratty, Moley, MacBadger, Cyril, Winky, or Weasel) is inscribed on each motorcar.
 Disembodied voices sing The Merrily Song, but it is more like the version in the film.

 Passengers begin their journey by crashing into a library, where MacBadger is seen teetering atop a ladder with a stack of books.
 They then crash through the fireplace, where fiberoptic effects simulate the scattering of embers on the floor.
 Narrowly avoiding a falling suit of armor, the passengers break through a set of doors to find the interior hallway of Toad Hall in disarray, as weasels swing from chandeliers.
 Guests then enter the dining room, where Mole is having a meal at a dinner table and gets knocked aside.

 Upon leaving Toad Hall, guests travel through the countryside, passing Ratty's house, being chased by policemen, barely avoiding colliding with traffic (which is actually their reflection in a mirror), and cracking a bridge with a farmer's animals on it.
-Making a right turn, guests head for the docks and get the impression that their car will plunge into the river, but quickly make a sharp turn in a different direction and enter a warehouse full of barrels and crates containing explosives.
+Making a right turn, guests head for the docks and get the impression that their car will plunge into the river, but quickly make a sharp turn in a different direction and enter a warehouse full of barrels and crates containing explosives with the word DANGER marked on all of them.
 Guests crash through a brick wall as the warehouse's contents explode in a burst of bright, flashing lights.
 They then head out into the streets of London, narrowly avoid a collision with a delivery truck, and enter Winky's Pub, where Mr. Winky the bartender holds two beer mugs.
 He ducks down, leaving the mugs spinning in midair (this gag is recycled from the Florida version of the ride).